bor0/gidti/manuscript/chapter4.md

 1. If it's total, it will return a `String` in finite time
 1. If it's partial, then unless it crashes or enters in an infinite loop, it will return a `String`

 In Idris, to define total functions we just put the keyword `total` in front of the function definition.
-So, for example, for the following program we define two functions `test` and `test2`, a partial and a total one respectively:
+For example, for the following program we define two functions `test` and `test2`, a partial and a total one respectively:

 ```
 test : Nat -> String